scala/docs.scala-lang/_overviews/scala3-contribution/arch-lifecycle.md

 ## Introducing the Compiler's Lifecycle

+At a high level, `dotc` is an interactive compiler, and can be invoked frequently, for example to answer questions for an IDE, provide REPL completions, or to manage incremental builds and more.
+Each of these use cases requires a customised workflow, but sharing a common core.

 #### Core
-At a high level, `dotc` centers its work around a [Compiler], which maintains an ordered list of [phases][Phases], and is responsible for creating new [runs][Run].
-A run is a complete iteration of the compiler's phases over a list of input sources.
+Customisation is provided by extending the [Compiler] class, which maintains an ordered list of [phases][Phases], and how to [run][Run] them.
+Each interaction with a compiler creates a new run, which is a complete iteration of the compiler's phases over a list of input sources.
+Runs enable `dotc` to be [aware of time][time], as each run can potentially generate new compiler entities and invalidate older ones.
-A compiler is designed to be reusable and can create many runs over its lifetime.

 #### Runs
 During a run, the input sources are converted to [compilation units][CompilationUnit] (i.e. the abstraction of